gtkvn/presenter/readme.md

 ## Usage

-Fist, store your presenters somewhere with the default namespace is `App\Presenters`.
+First, store your presenters somewhere with the default namespace is `App\Presenters`.
 Here is an example of a presenter:

 ```php
 namespace App\Presenters;